shogan50/p1_navigation/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

+6. Refer to Navigation.ipynb.

+If you are running on a machine without a display, you will need to set a no_graphics = True flag when the environment is instantiated, but this will make the output pretty boring.

+If you'd like to see the untrained agent blunder around the environment, uncomment the code under section 3.

+The